Innovation management measurement: Historical Development of Innovation Metrics

 Innovation has been viewed as an activity on the micro-level for a long time.
 It was concentrated on individual inventors and firms and therefore, on the related products and production systems.
 However, in the past few years, there has been a development towards a macro-level view concerning innovation measurement.
 For example, in the European Union the innovation capabilities of the different countries are measured on the basis of objective economic numbers.
 There has also been a development from a one-dimensional view of innovation to a multi-dimensional view that considers other innovation indicators such as the different meaning of innovation in service sectors, the innovators’ dependence on the global competitive market and the socio-economic and institutional environment.
 Generally we can classify the progress of innovation metrics and the related indicators into four generations.
 The first generation (1950s-60s) focused on input indicators like R&D expenditures and capital.
 The following generation (1970s-80s) had its core area in the measurement of output indicators such as patents, products and publications.
 In the third generation (1990s) came along specific innovation indicators like innovation surveys and benchmarking and since the beginning of the new millennium process indicators such as networks, system dynamics and intangibles have played a major role in the diverse metrics.
+This makes the MMI model a very attractive candidate to the implementation of Artificial intelligence based innovation strategies.